 - I'm so looking forward to these Azaleas flowering, since they have much more space now.

 By the brick path I shifted a Melford Orange deciduous Azalea further along, next to Golden Lights (another Azalea) - please note that I have removed their labels, but have recorded their names.
 And now a fifth little green blobby Hebe has been popped into place by the path's curve, and nothing is too close to anything - as one would expect in a well-behaved (AKA well-designed?) garden.

-And then I pulled up lots of Japanese iris from the Stumpy Garden and planted an apricot-pink rose, a small red flax, and my two new rhododendrons - Ponticum (a somewhat cheeky memory of my garden tour of Scotland) and Bumble Bee, which I love.
+And then I pulled up lots of iris confusa from the Stumpy Garden and planted an apricot-pink rose, a small red flax, and my two new rhododendrons - Ponticum (a somewhat cheeky memory of my garden tour of Scotland) and Bumble Bee, which I love.
 I think I already have a Bumble Bee somewhere, because I've found a plant label underneath a bookcase (along with other unmentionable things like moth carcasses).

 Another Hiking Trip

 Lots of good things are happening over the next few days (as well as the house being painted).
 I'm going walking again in the mountains tomorrow, I'm expecting the weekend rain to water my new plants and wash more sand in-between my bricks, and I'm helping shovel silt and liquefaction in the city on Monday.
 And the TV is still in position, so I'm off to watch Downton Abbey (my reward for working well today).

 Friday 17th June